 As you can see, I am in the holiday mood.
-After all, it is July and who doesn’t celebrate Christmas in July?
+After all, it is almost June and who doesn’t celebrate Christmas in June?
 I simply took some of my clip art that I created, added text in a pretty font.
 I am still trying to decide if I want to create the image with a transparent background or in the color shown.

 The color is neutral, but if I offer a transparent background, customers can print on any color they want.
 This may be an important consideration in the larger size prints.
 And it may be wiser to offer this as an option since it does not take any additional time to save it both ways.

 And this would be one in a series of prints that I could include in a bundle.
 Still not convinced you can do this?
 Watch me create this print.

 Seasonal items are great sellers on ETSY and if you create single images, take several in coordinating colors or themes and bundle.